seantiz/piecesvelte/README.md

 I also chose to install Tailwind 4.
 However, migrating from Tailwind 3 (which we were using pre-Pieces x Svelte 0.6.0) to Tailwind 4 can hold some seriously hidden pains.
 I'd advise you to choose one version or the other from fresh.

-Or just avoid using Tailwind entirely.
+Or just avoid using Tailwind entirely!

 Remember: Vanilla JS and vanilla CSS in your Svelte components is an equally sound option.
-The choice is yours.
+The choice is yours!

 ## Extending the Pieces API Layer